One Crazy Summer: Plot

 In an effort to make it up to her, Hoops and his friends promote her next performance, which turns out to be a big success, and Cassandra forgives him.
 However, Aguilla immediately forecloses on the house before it can be saved.
-Ack-Ack proposes they take part in the local regatta, despite Hoops' fear of the water.
-Nevertheless, they find and renovate an old boat to use.
-The regatta starts with the teams using paddles, then sails.
+Ack-Ack proposes they take part in the local regatta, despite Hoops' fear of the water, and they find and renovate an old boat to use.
+The regatta starts with the teams using paddles, then changing to sails and finally motors.
 Teddy's team recklessly injures a member of one team and Ack-Ack jumps into the water to save him.
 Aguilla, having stowed away on Teddy's boat, sabotages Hoops' sail with his crossbow.
-To repair the mast, Hoops successfully shoots the new guyline into the mast and they continue onward.
-Before Aguilla could shoot the mast again, he is thrown overboard by Squid operating a mechanical dolphin from a nearby movie set, as retaliation for when he kicked her beloved dog earlier.
-When the teams use the motors, Hoops and his team win after using Teddy's car engine as their motor.
+To repair the mast, Hoops successfully shoots the new halyard into the mast and they continue onward.
+Before Aguilla could shoot the mast again, he is thrown overboard by Squid, who is operating a mechanical dolphin from a nearby movie set, as retaliation for when he kicked her beloved dog earlier.
+When the teams use the motors, Hoops and his team win after using Teddy's Ferrari engine as their motor.

 Hoops and his friends celebrate their victory—they are awarded the prize, Squid's dog turns out okay (after giving birth to puppies), George hooks up with Cookie, and Ack-Ack wins his stern father's approval for his heroics.
 Despite winning, Hoops offers the trophy to Teddy if he spares Cassandra's house, but Teddy immediately backs out on his promise.
-However, Old Man Beckersted (father of Aguilla and grandfather of Teddy) gives back the trophy and spares Cassandra's house, stating he was not going to "put a dime" in the Beckersted Estates; he then drags Teddy away by his ear.
+However, Old Man Beckersted (father of Aguilla and grandfather of Teddy) gives back the trophy and spares Cassandra's house, stating that he was not going to "put a dime" in the Beckersted Estates.
+He then drags Teddy away by his ear.

 With the prize returned and the house spared, Hoops and Cassandra kiss, and she inspires a love story for his application.
-In the final scene, George's uncle Frank finally wins a $1 million prize from a radio contest (having been driven insane every summer for trying to win), but his phone gets disconnected and his prize is given away to someone else; he snaps and promptly uses a rocket launcher to blow up the radio station, and shortly thereafter the Stork twins arrive and head to the still-burning station to roast marshmallows.
+In the final scene, George's uncle Frank finally wins a $1 million prize from a radio contest (having been driven insane every summer for trying to win), but his phone gets disconnected and his prize is given away to someone else; he snaps and promptly uses Ack-Ack's rocket launcher to blow up the radio station, and shortly thereafter the Stork twins arrive and head to the still-burning station to roast marshmallows.